The Epcot Festival of the Holidays is one of those special events you'll remember forever.

 Please find your spot to watch and enjoy.
 Many people think they can watch and walk as they are leaving the park, but you miss so much of the story.
 It's best to find a spot to relax so you can really soak it all in.

-Holidays Around the World a special celebration you and your family will always remember.
+The Epcot Festival of the Holidays is a special celebration you and your family will always remember.
 And making memories is what the holidays are all about, right?